Snorri Sturluson: Legacy

 Snorri Sturluson's writings provide information and indications concerning persons and events influencing the peoples inhabiting North Europe during periods for which relevant information is scarce: thus, for example, he can be used to illuminate relations between England and Scandinavia during the 10th and 11th centuries.
 Snorri is considered a figure of enduring importance in this regard, Halvdan Koht describing his work as "surpassing anything else that the Middle Ages have left us of historical literature".
+On the other hand, the historian Gwyn Jones describes Snorri as "never servile to fact".
 He also provided an early account of the discovery of Vinland.

 To an extent, the legacy of Snorri Sturluson also played a role in politics long after his death.
 His writings could be used in support of the claims of later Norwegian kings concerning the venerability and extent of their rule.
 Later, Heimskringla factored in establishing a national identity during the Norwegian romantic nationalism in mid-19th century.

 Icelandic perception of Snorri in the 20th century and to date has been colored by the historical views adopted when Iceland sought to sever its ties with Denmark, any revision of which still has strong nationalistic sentiments to contend with.
 To serve such views, Snorri and other leading Icelanders of his time are sometimes judged with an element of presentism, drawing on concepts that came into vogue only centuries later, such as state, independence, sovereignty, and nation.

 Jorge Luis Borges and María Kodama studied and translated the Gylfaginning to Spanish, providing a biographic account of Snorri at the prologue.

 "Nine worlds I remember", one of the epigraphs to chapter IV of Carl Sagan's Cosmos, is a quotation from Snorri's Edda.